Kenivia/Honing-Forecast/WIP.md

 ## Next big step(s)

 - ~~True juice usage optimization(maximize chance of success)~~ might not be possible, at least with beam search because evaluating the effect is way too hard but WE WILL TRY
-- Better juice usage recommendation and value estimation to answer - Should I buy juice?
-How should I use juice
 - Books & scroll calculations

 ## Other features